Canyon Lake, California: Sanitation

+Public Safety

 In recent years, specialized code enforcement officers have also maintained patrols of the approximately 20 acre parcel of land administered by the Bureau of Land Management which encompasses the eastern shore of the lake in its upper reaches.
 The trail running north along the eastern shore of the lake has become an inviting activity for hikers and birdwatchers, particularly in the winter months when the hills are green and temperatures lower.
 Canyon Lake forbids all public use of any "two-wheeled motorized vehicle" (that is, all motorcycles, mopeds, and dirt bikes) on all private streets throughout the CLPOA, but excluding the two public roads (Railroad Canyon and Goetz Roads).

+In 2021, the Riverside County Municipal Service review stated that City of Canyon Lake has had trouble making reimbursement payments to the City of Lake Elsinore for services provided under the mutual aid agreements.

+In 2024, Canyon Lake residents initiated a tax measure to increase revenue to cover rising costs for public safety under Measure Z. it was expected to generate 855,000 in annual local funding for public safety services.